Amsterdam

 Very safe overall.
 The main risks are bike theft (always double-lock), pickpockets in crowded tourist areas near Centraal and Dam Square, and cycling accidents if you wander into bike lanes on foot.
 Watch for fake monks and 'did you drop this ring?' scams.

 Do the math before buying.
-It covers major museums and transport, but if you're only visiting 2-3 museums, individual tickets plus a GVB pass often cost less.
-The card pays off if you're hitting 4+ museums in 2 days.
+The 24-hour card costs EUR 65 and the 48-hour card costs EUR 85.
+Both include unlimited GVB transport (worth EUR 8.50 per day on its own) plus entry to major museums like the Rijksmuseum (EUR 22.50), Van Gogh Museum (EUR 22), and Stedelijk Museum (EUR 20).
+If you're only visiting 2-3 museums, individual tickets plus a separate GVB day pass often cost less.
+The card pays off if you're hitting 4 or more museums in 2 days.

 Let DAIZ plan your Amsterdam days